giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

 ---
-linkTitle: App namespace metadata
+linkTitle: App target namespace metadata
-title: App's namespace metadata
+title: How to annotate an app's target namespace via its App CR
-description: Documentation on how to labelling, annotating the app CR's namespace
+description: Configuring metadata for the target namespace of an app via its app CR so it can be used by other tools such as service meshes.
 weight: 20
 menu:
   main: